Donna Chambers: About

-In 1990, Chambers opened That Old Black Magic Book and Gift Gallery, a Westchester, New York gift shop featuring African American gift items, art, greeting cards and books.
+In 1990, Chambers opened That Old Black Magic Book and Gift Gallery at Westchester, a New York gift shop featuring African American gift items, art, greeting cards, and books.
 The works of over 50 artists and designers were featured in the store.
 A monthly book club sponsored by the shop featured readings by Arthur Ashe, Nikki Giovanni, Bernice L. McFadden, the Rev. Al Sharpton, and Iyanla Vanzant.
 The shop closed after 20 years.